Quotas are useful sometimes, but what are they and when should you use them when conducting research?

 If you were looking for a specific audience, for example car owners, it would not make sense to have a certain percentage of them be below the legal driving age.
 That would make the age group quotas unnecessary, as car owners are likely to be older individuals who can afford to purchase and/or maintain ownership of a car.

-Quotas are also useful when you’d like to ensure that you would get an adequate number of respondents who select a certain answer option.
-If for example you know that Brand A is a very popular brand in Malaysia that’s being used by 60% to 70% of the population, but you are from Brand B, that’s being used by 10% to 15% of the population.
+Another example would be, you know that Brand A is a very popular brand in Malaysia that’s being used by 60% to 70% of the population, but you are from Brand B, that’s being used by 10% to 15% of the population.
 Let’s say that you as a researcher for Brand B would like to ask some probing questions to Brand B users about why they use your brand, because their responses will help you to determine your ad campaign focus for the next year.

 You can set a quota requirement that says you would like a minimum of 20% of your respondents to select Brand B in your survey, so that you would have a large enough sample of Brand B users to ask probing questions to.